OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

    In other words, having a Total unique index prevents the possibility of such a conflict; having an Active unique index does not, because one could activate a Grain, set its email to something already there and persist it (and then deactivate it and activate a new one, etc.).
 The only use case would be "only one such value can be active at a time", but this would lead to more issues than gain.
 This implies we should disallow such indexes.
 #### Unique Indexes Cannot Be Partitioned Per-Silo
 As with Total indexes, Unique Indexes partitioned per Silo (physically) would require fan-out operations to all silos to ensure that the indexed property value is unique.
 This is currently not implemented.
+#### Active Indexes Must be Partitioned Per Silo
+An Active index can only be partitioned per silo because they cannot be part of a Workflow fault tolerant or Transactional consistency scheme.
+For active indexes, the silo functions as the single unit of failure; all indexes on the silo disappear along with any active grains if the silo crashes.
+Note that queries on indexes that are partitioned per silo will fan out to all silos.
+#### Active Indexes Cannot Be Workflow Fault Tolerant
+Fault-Tolerant Indexes process index activation and deactivation in the workflow queues.
+When the fault-tolerant infrastructure processes a workflow, it retrieves the grain's list of active workflow IDs.
+If the workflow is due to a grain deactivation, then retrieving the active workflow IDs will cause the grain to be falsely reactivated, in effect preventing grain deactivation.
+#### Active Indexes Cannot Be Transactional
+An Active index cannot be Transactional because the grain is not yet fully initialized during activation.
 #### Fault-Tolerant Indexes Cannot Be Eager
 Fault-Tolerant Indexes are based on the workflow queues, so they cannot be Eager.
-#### Fault-Tolerant Indexes Cannot Be Active
-Fault-Tolerant Indexes process index activation and deactivation in the workflow queues.
-When the fault-tolerant infrastructure processes a workflow, it retrieves the grain's list of active workflow IDs.
-If the workflow is due to a grain deactivation, then retrieving the active workflow IDs will cause the grain to be reactivated, in effect preventing grain deactivation.
+Transactional indexes do not use the workflow queues, so they cannot be Lazy.
 #### Cannot Define Both Eager And Lazy Indexes on a Single Grain
 Allowing both Eager and Lazy indexes on a single grain would lead to potential difficulties in ensuring correctness.
 ### Only One Indexing Consistency Scheme (FT, NFT, TRX) per Grain